yoctoproject/poky/documentation/what-i-wish-id-known.rst

    You can use the "-g" option with BitBake to generate this graph.
 When you start a build and the build breaks, you could see packages you have no clue about or have any idea why the build system has included them.
-The dependency graph can clarify that confustion.
+The dependency graph can clarify that confusion.
 You can learn more about dependency graphs and how to generate them in the :ref:`bitbake-user-manual/bitbake-user-manual-intro:generating dependency graphs` section in the BitBake User Manual.